DHI/terracotta/README.md

 Terracotta is light-weight and optimized for simplicity and flexibility.
 This has a few trade-offs:

-- The number of keys must be unique throughout a dataset, and keys have to be strings.
-This means that it is not possible to search for datasets through any other means than setting one or more key values to a fixed value (i.e., no date-range lookups or similar - you would need to do that in the client).
+- The number of keys and their names are fixed for one Terracotta instance (although not the values).
+  You have to organize all your data into the same structure - or deploy several instances.
+- Terracotta does not know what your key values mean and they are all strings.
+You can get available combinations by calling `/dataset` (omitting the keys that you want to list).
+But any filtering on the results, e.g. to get a date range, has to be done in the frontend.
 - You can only use the last key to compose RGB images (i.e., the last key must be `band` or similar).
-- Since the names and semantics of the keys of a Terracotta deployment are flexible, there are no guarantees that two different Terracotta deployments behave in the same way.
+- Since the names and semantics of the keys of a Terracotta deployment are flexible, there are no guarantees that two different Terracotta deployments have the same dataset API.
 However, all information is transparently available from the frontend, via the `/swagger.json`, `/apidoc`, and `/keys` API endpoints.
 - While Terracotta is pretty fast, we favor flexibility over raw speed.
 If sub-second response times are a hard requirement for you, there might be faster tools.

 ## Architecture